Changes to care and support in Wales

 - Your personal strengths and capabilities

 Under the new Act, a need can only be met by the Local Authority if it cannot be met in any other way.
 There are four conditions that you need to meet to be eligible.
-These are available in the attached leaflet.

 For the majority of individuals who contact the local authority because of concerns about their wellbeing, a range of community based options, reablement services, equipment or short term support can usually satisfactorily meet their needs and prevent the need for a long term Care and Support Plan.

-What is reablement & short term support?
+What is reablement and short term support?